serobcholakyan116-crypto/AirLink/README.md

 ---

-💼 Why AirLink Matters to Investors & Customers
+💼 Why 🌐AirLink Matters to Investors & Customers

 AirLink is positioned to meet the growing demand for free, secure, and reliable wireless access across public and private environments.
 Its architecture enables: